skuodi/StarlinkFob_Peplinkv3/README.md

 ```
 Explain how the two wifi's work, I'm not sure I understand/it doesn't seem to work for me.
 ```

+At first boot, when the Wi-Fi is manually enabled or upon Wi-Fi connection loss, the device first attempts to connect to the primary SSID, counting down for 5 minutes.
+- If connection is unsuccessful, an attempt is made using the secondary SSID.
+- If this is also unsuccessful, the Wi-Fi disconnected page is displayed with options to retry connecting, start the AP or cancel Wi-Fi setup.
+- Upon retry, connection to the primary SSID is attempted, followed by the secondary SSID as aforementioned

 ## Core features

 ### 1. Use asynchronous delays